SnowflakePowered/librashader/README.md

 crate for helpers and shared logic used across all librashader runtime implementations.
 Using these helpers and traits will ensure that your runtime has consistent behaviour for uniform and texture semantics bindings with the existing librashader runtimes.

-These types should not be exposed in your publish API to the end user, and should be kept internal to the implementation of the runtime.
+These types should not be exposed to the end user in the runtime's public API, and should be kept internal to the implementation of the runtime.

 ## License